Infants & Toddlers

 Developmentally Appropriate Practices for Infants

 At Kairos Learning Center you will find a dedicated team to maximize the potential of your infant by proving developmentally appropriate practices tailored to your child.
 We challenge our young ones with activities not too hard or too easy, just something they are able to do with a little help of a teacher.
+Our infant program nurtures growth by creating a warm and supportive environment where babies can meet their developmental milestones.

 Academia